Read This First

 Prompt 4: Provide an example of a moral hazard that is based only on information asymetry.

-The section turns on Borrowing and Lending.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Borrowing and Lending in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Borrowing and Lending, Example: Borrowing and Lending, and Examples of Moral Hazard.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Borrowing and Lending, Example: Borrowing and Lending, and Examples of Moral Hazard.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 A borrower applies for a loan to start a new business venture.
 The borrower is fully aware of the high-risk nature of the venture and their own precarious financial situation, which significantly increases the likelihood of default.
 However, they present a more optimistic and less risky profile to the bank, omitting crucial details about potential challenges and overestimating revenue projections.